steven-walton/hagura/_posts/2017-11-09-hydrographs-in-python.markdown

 ## Importing data

 First, we'll import data using pandas.
-I am also resampling the hourly precipitation data to 12-hour timesteps, because it makes for a more legible bar chart given our date range.
+We'll resample the hourly precipitation data to 12-hour timesteps, because it makes for a more legible bar chart given our date range.

 ```
 import pandas as pd